 For a modest, one-time title insurance premium, you will receive continuous title insurance protection equal to the purchase price of the property or its current market value.

-The title insurance company searches the property's title history.
-Through its research, the title insurance company can almost always find any title problems and have these problems cleared-up prior to closing.
+The title insurance company performs an extensive search on the property's title history.
+The title insurance company can usually identify any title problems that may arise and clear up these problems before you close on the property.

-Real Estate law is extraordinarily complicated.
-Title companies make sure that all the T's are crossed and all the I's are dotted so you don't end up with a clouded title and legal problems.
+Because Real Estate Law is so complicated, you need an expert to make sure that all previous transactions have been correct, so you don't end up with legal problems or a problem selling your property.
 Your title insurance owner's policy will describe the property and outline the limitations on your ownership.
 It will also cover what the title company is responsible for.
-Title insurance usually covers:
+Title insurance covers the following:

 Do you have a question?
 We can help.
 Simply fill out the form below and we'll contact you with the answer, with no obligation to you.
 We guarantee your privacy.